sasa-b/container/README.md

 });
 ```

-When you directly bind services to a _key_, they will only be accessible by that _key_ and those services can't be used for **autowiring (injecting by type hinting)**, unless the service you are binding/registering is a string representaton of a class, in that case the service will automatically map to the given _key_.
+When you directly bind services to a _key_, they will only be accessible by that _key_ and those services can't be used for **autowiring (injecting by type hinting)**, unless the service you are binding/registering is a string representaton of a class, in that case the service will automatically be mapped to the given _key_.

 In case of `mapTo` and `key` bound/registered services are accessible by both the key and their class name, and because of that they can be used for autowiring.